Definition

 Automation is not magic.
 If the offer is unclear, the CRM is messy, the team cannot define a qualified buyer, or no one knows which metric matters, automation will only move confusion faster.

-Run the Revenue Audit first when you need to identify the gap, score the opportunity, and decide whether the business has enough volume and budget for a Revenue System Sprint.
+Use AI Strategy first when you need to identify the gap, score the opportunity, and decide whether the right next step is an AI Agent, a Custom AI System, or no build yet.

 Recommended next step

-We will look at the funnel, qualification path, CRM handoffs, and follow-up gaps, then tell you whether there is a build-worthy gap.
+We will look at the workflow, qualification path, tool handoffs, and follow-up gaps, then recommend AI Strategy, an AI Agent, or a Custom AI System.

 Marketing automation for beginners should be simple: one gap, one trigger, one owner, one next action, one measurement plan.
 Once that is working, add the next workflow.

-That is how automation becomes a revenue system instead of another campaign calendar.
+That is how automation becomes an AI system instead of another campaign calendar.

 Topics covered